boyab9184/WR/README.md

 # WR

-This is a solution for conding assessment sent to me by ... - the repo is public so I will not provide company name and the task.
+This is my solution for the coding assessment.

-You have different options how to run the program.
+There are three different options how to run the program listed below.
 Open a terminal and run one of the code blocks below.

 1. Use Docker.
-You will need docker as prerequisite.
+You will need docker as a prerequisite.
 Run the docker image from my public dockerhub repo and follow the prompt:
 ```
 docker run -ti najsladkoto/web-republic
 ```

-2. If you do not trust what is in the image pushed to my dockerhub repo you can build a docker image from the Dockerfile in that github repo and than run it:
+2. If you do not trust what is in the image pushed to my dockerhub repo, you can build a docker image from the Dockerfile in that github repo and than run it:
 ```
 docker build -t assessment https://github.com/boyab9184/WR.git#main
 docker run -ti assessment
 ```

 3. You will need git, python3 and pip as prerequisites.
-Clone that github repo, install requirments and run assessment.py
+Clone that github repo, install requirements and run assessment.py
 ```
 mkdir assessment-bbenev
 cd assessment-bbenev